Functional Network Mapping

 Advanced system mapping enhances theater-wide planning by:

-• Deciphering long-term adversarial movement and distribution doctrines
+• Analyzing long-term adversarial mobility and distribution patterns

 • Uncovering systemic dependencies across multiple contested operational zones